 TeamSTEPPS® for Office-Based Care (see description under Multiple Settings section)

-Be More Involved in Your Health Care: Tips for Patients, a brochure that gives patients tips to use before, during, and after a medical appointment to get the best possible care.
+Be More Engaged in Your Healthcare: Tips for Patients, a brochure that gives patients tips to use before, during, and after a medical appointment to get the best possible care.

 Blood Thinner Pills: Your Guide to Using Them Safely explains, in both English and Spanish, what patients can expect while taking blood thinner medication.